-Simply stunning and with oodles of character and charm, this grand, spacious and impressive period villa is ideally situated within a high class residential area of San Remo, which is the capital of t...
+Simply stunning and with oodles of character and charm, this grand, spacious and impressive 7 bedroom period villa is ideally situated within a high class residential area of San Remo, which is the ca...

 - Floor Size: 1,165 square metres

 - Plot Size: 5,000 square metres (0.50 hectares / 1.24 acres)

 Grand and spacious 7 bedroom villa, ideally situated in a quiet setting in Sanremo, in an area which is arguably one of the most sought after locations in the World, the Italian Riviera.
 With e...

 - Floor Size: 1,474 square metres

 Unique opportunity to acquire a wonderful 5 storey, 15 bedroom Belle Epoque Villa with garden, enjoying breathtaking sea views from its idyllic location near the beach and all amenities in the heart o...